 Printed onto an antimicrobial chemical resistant polyester material, these graphics are hard wearing and able to withstand a fair amount of wear and tear.

 With our digital process we can also offer a unique print offering we call high ink build.
 This enables us to focus on the face side of the Fusion graphic, creating a raised print which can be used to highlight particular text or just enhance a logo.

-Digitally printed overlays simplify that process and enable clear print free windows with next to no hassle.
-Final products can contain rim, pillow or domed embossed areas, proving greater versatility.
+Digitally printed custom overlays simplify that process and enable clear print free windows with next to no hassle.
+Final products can contain rim, pillow or domed embossed areas, providing greater versatility.
 This is in keeping with digital printing generally, which better lends itself to custom designs.

 This approach also offers precision profiling, meaning customers’ needs can be matched exactly.
 That same precision extends to accompanying adhesive gaskets also.